praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ##### Hoisting

+Hoisting is a javascript mechanism where __function declarations__ are moved to the top of their scope before code execution.

 Hoisting is a JavaScript technique.

 Before Execution of the JS code, It create a Global Execution Context.

 var keyword variables and function declarations are stored in Global Execution Context.

-var keyword variable takes undefined as a default value.
+var keyword variable takes __undefined__ as a default value.

 If it is a Function Declaraion, It will be stored entire function.